-Typical hospital stay is one to two nights, and you will often be discharged from hospital wearing the catheter until the bladder has fully healed (for another 10-14 days).
+Typical hospital stay is two to three days and you will often be discharged from hospital wearing the catheter until the bladder has fully healed (for another 10-14 days).

 Are there any risks or side-effects?

 Most procedures have a potential for side-effects.
 You should be reassured that, although all these complications are well-recognised, the majority of patients do not suffer any problems after a urological procedure.